kiminh/kNNBandit/README.md

 - Google MTJ version 1.0.4: https://github.com/fommil/matrix-toolkits-java

 ## Execution
 Once you have generated a .jar, you can execute the program.
-There are two different ways to run this program: one for general recommendation (movies, songs, venues...) and one for contact recommendation in social networks, since the evaluation protocols have slight differences between both tasks.
+There are two different ways to run this program: one for general recommendation (movies, songs, venues...) and one for contact recommendation in social networks, since the respective evaluation protocols have slight differences between them.

 ### General recommendation
 ```